What is an ATM card?

 The bottom line

 ATM cards are invaluable tools for providing fast, 24/7 access to your checking account.
-Most ATM cards nowadays are actually debit cards, which means consumers can use them domestically or abroad to make purchases wherever debit cards are accepted.
+Most ATM cards nowadays are actually debit cards, which means you can use them domestically or abroad to make purchases wherever debit cards are accepted.
 While credit cards have wider functionality and typically offer more benefits and rewards than both ATM cards and debit cards, stick to an ATM card or a debit card if you want to withdraw money, make a deposit or check your balance.